CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 <!-- placeholder: replace w/new palettes -->
 ![perceptual_rainbow]({{site.baseurl}}/img/course6/lesson3/perceptual_rainbow.png)

-This is where your color adjustment skills from the [last lesson](https://academy.cartodb.com/courses/intermediate-design/choose-colors-1/) come in handy!
+This is where your color adjustment skills from the [last lesson](https://academy.carto.com/courses/intermediate-design/choose-colors-1/) come in handy!

 ## Quantitative color palettes
 Use quantitative palettes if you're trying to show rank in your data.
 There are two kinds: sequential and divergent.

 ### Sequential palettes
 You can use sequential palettes to show order by specific amounts, like in the choropleth at the beginning of this lesson.
-You can also use them to illustrate ordinal data, like this map showing the amount of coyote complaints from CartoDB users [AppGeo](http://www.appgeo.com/) showing *more* and *less*.
+You can also use them to illustrate ordinal data, like in this map by CARTO users [AppGeo](http://www.appgeo.com/) showing *more* and *less* coyote complaints.

-<iframe width="100%" height="520" frameborder="0" src="https://appgeo.cartodb.com/u/roverland/viz/6dc0b1f2-ef75-11e4-a378-0e49835281d6/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://appgeo.carto.com/u/roverland/viz/6dc0b1f2-ef75-11e4-a378-0e49835281d6/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 #### Make your own
-CartoDB's choropleth wizard gives you a choice of light-to-dark or dark-to-light sequential palettes.
+CARTO gives you a choice of light-to-dark or dark-to-light sequential palettes.
 Generally lighter colors are understood as *less* and darker colors as *more*.
 You can reverse that if you're using a dark basemap and want your *more* values to stand out most.
 Make sure to use a legend.

-You can also create your own palettes in CartoDB!
+You can also create your own palettes in CARTO!
 Enter the colors you want in your map's swatch color pickers or CartoCSS code.

 Since there are no exact rules for adjusting color to get the best palette, it requires experimentation and using your own judgement.
 There are guidelines though!
 According to [Cynthia Brewer](http://colorbrewer2.org/learnmore/schemes_full.html) changes in lightness should be the most prominent difference across sequential palette colors.
-A good starting point is to pick one color and incrementally change it's [value](https://academy.cartodb.com/courses/intermediate-design/choose-colors-1/#hue-saturation-and-value) for each swatch, while keeping hue and saturation the same.
+A good starting point is to pick one color and incrementally change it's [value](https://academy.carto.com/courses/intermediate-design/choose-colors-1/#hue-saturation-and-value) for each swatch, while keeping hue and saturation the same.

 A quick CartoCSS trick for this is **lighten**—or **darken** if you're starting with a light color.